elenaparaschiv/docs.getdbt.com/website/docs/docs/building-a-dbt-project/seeds.md

 Seeds are CSV files in your dbt project (typically in your `data` directory), that dbt can load into your data warehouse using the `dbt seed` command.

-Seeds can be referenced in downstream models the same way as referencing  using the `ref` function.
+Seeds can be referenced in downstream models the same way as referencing models — by using the `ref` [unction.

 Because these CSV files are located in your dbt repository, they are version controlled and code reviewable.
 Seeds are best suited to static data which